hphelion/documentation/bindings.fog.object-storage.md

 ##Connecting to the Service## {#ConnectingtotheService}

-For information on connecting to the service, please see the [Connecting to the HP Public Cloud](/bindings/fog/connect) page.
+For information on connecting to the service, please see the [Connecting to the HP Helion Public Cloud](/bindings/fog/connect) page.

 ##Using the Model Abstraction## {#UsingtheModelAbstraction}